dbrugne/donut/README.md

 - [ ] User page
 - [ ] Add an edit link in drawer profile pages (if owner)
 - [ ] Add the external page URL link in drawer profile pages (if owner)
-- [ ] Add open graph data on landing
-- [ ] Add open graph data profile pages
+- [ ] Implement user count on room profile

 **Pictos SVG**
 - Landing